Skip to main content

 2023

 At $71.1M in 2023 revenue, San Francisco Symphony sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-San Francisco Symphony directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, San Francisco Symphony runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: San Francisco Symphony reports $597,451 in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $71.1M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 San Francisco Symphony sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $71.1M